Please note that this page is automatically translated.

 Making full use of precious marine resources

-While it’s generally believed that only about 40% of a fish’s belly can be used for sushi, our Group purchases whole fish and utilizes the remaining parts in our products.
-We value even the bones and bones of fish, building a system that transcends the boundaries of our Group brands to fully utilize ingredients.
-For example, parts suitable for tuna nigiri are used at Sushiro, while the head is simmered by chefs at Kaiten Sushi Misaki, and the tuna sashimi, which must be removed by hand, is served as a snack with sake at Sugitama.
-Furthermore, parts that cannot be used for nigiri are utilized, such as the bones used in the ramen on Sushiro’s menu.
-Our core belief is that the “back and belly” parts used for sushi have equal value in terms of deliciousness as the bones and bones.
-Since our founding, we have inherited the Japanese culinary philosophy of “no part of a fish should be wasted,” and our ingenuity in our menu ultimately leads to reducing food waste.
+While it’s generally said that only about 40% of a fish can be used for sushi, we’ve found value in even the bones and skeletal remains, building a scheme to use all ingredients across our group’s brands.
+For example, parts of tuna suitable for nigiri are used at Sushiro, while the head is simmered by chefs at Kaiten Sushi Misaki, and the hand-sliced tuna ribs are served at Sushi Sake Sakana Sugitama.
+Furthermore, parts that can’t be used for nigiri are utilized, such as the bones used in the soup stock for Sushiro’s ramen.
+Our core philosophy is that the “back and belly” parts used for sushi have equal value in terms of deliciousness as the bones and skeletal remains.
+Based on the Japanese culinary philosophy of “no part of a fish should be wasted,” which we’ve inherited since our founding, we are reducing food waste through innovative menu design.

-Starting in 2023, Sushiro stores stopped conveyor belts for sushi and other products, eliminating food waste after conveyance.
+In addition, in 2023, all Sushiro stores will stop conveyor belting sushi and other products, resulting in zero food waste after conveyance.

 Materiality